-213. Recognizing the high level of skills and multidisciplinary approach necessary for the protection, conservation, and presentation of the World Heritage, the Committee has adopted a Global Training Strategy for World Cultural and Natural Heritage.
-The primary goal of the Global Training Strategy is to ensure that necessary skills are developed by a wide range of actors for better implementation of the Convention.
-In order to avoid overlap and effectively implement the Strategy for a Representative, Balanced and Credible World Heritage List and Periodic Reporting.
-The Committee will annually review relevant training issues, assess training needs, review annual reports on training initiatives.
+213 for the protection, conservation, and presentation of the World Heritage, the Committee has adopted the World Heritage Capacity Building Strategy.
+The definition of capacity building identifies three broad areas where capacities reside and for which audiences for capacity building need targeting: practitioners, institutions, and communities and networks.
+The World Heritage Capacity Building Strategy provides a framework of action, and orients actors at the international, regional, or national levels to create regional and national capacity building strategies in addition to individual capacity building activities.
+The actions can be taken up by the many actors who currently provide or could provide capacity building activities for the benefit of World Heritage.
+The primary goal of the Capacity Building Strategy is to ensure that necessary skills are developed by a wide range of actors for better implementation of the Convention.
+In order to avoid overlap and effectively implement the Strategy, the Committee will ensure links to other initiatives such as the Global Strategy for a Representative, Balanced and Credible World Heritage List and Periodic Reporting.
+The Committee will annually review relevant capacity building issues, assess capacity building needs, review annual reports on capacity the World Heritage Committee at its 35th session (UNESCO,